Shahrukh-Chishti/DiSuQ/UPGRADE.md

 ## Multi-Init discovery
 Gradient descent methods are strongly converging under convex conditions.
 It might happen that during multi-init trajectory exploration ie. diverse starting point, many trajectory fall under same basin of attraction.
 The calculations would be redundant.

+# Backend Design

+## Static & Control Hamiltonian
+Rebuilding Hamiltonian for each new control setting, from the ground-up is redundant.
+Hamiltonian maybe additively decomposed into static and dynamic subparts.
+Persisting the static component saves computation time at the expense of memory.
+Similar to the approach of `performance` branch, backends with flexibility in persistence could be designed.
+Instead of persisting operators, hamiltonian could be decomposed on the basis of variation, for a given utilization.
+$$
+H = H_{static} + H_{control}(\theta)
+$$
+Usually, the $H_{control}$ is factorizable wrt. controls $\theta$.
+Re-calculation would still preserve the computation graph for circuit parameters.